bioinfo-ucsd/BISB-Bootcamp-2022/summer-faculty-talks.md

 nav_order: 2
 ---

-# Summer Faculty Talk Series
+# Summer Faculty Talks Series

 This seminar series is intended to be a forum for BISB and BMI faculty to share their research and for incoming students to learn about the research opportunities available.